 This is the third article in our series about the esoteric meaning of the Major Arcana.
-In this article, we will examine the cards VIII – XI.
-Strength, The Hermit, Wheel of Fortune and Justice.
+In this article, we will examine cards VIII – XI.
+Strength, The Hermit, Wheel of Fortune, and Justice.
 If you are interested in the previous cards, IV to VII, please click here.

 - Hebrew letter: Teth (simple): Serpent